 Superclass of: E12 Production

 Scope note: This class comprises events or processes that result in (generate) physical things, man-made or natural, coming into being in the form by which they are later identified.
 The creation of a new physical item, at the same time, can be a result of an alteration (modification) – it can become a new thing due to an alteration activity.

+Examples:

+A special pattern of “tiger bush” created by the desertification on the gradually sloped terrain in Western Africa.

+The landslide along the road leading to Parnitha top and near the epicentre of the earthquake of 1999.

 In First Order Logic: